Self Care: 17 Best Ways to Take Better Care of Yourself.

 “To be a good parent, you need to take care of yourself so that you can have the physical and emotional energy to take care of your family.” – Michelle Obama

-Many times we are also bombarded by our work duties, other obligations, and community activities.
+Many times, we get bombarded with our work duties, other obligations, and community activities also.

-We should not wait until we have got to a breaking point to purposefully begin to take better care of ourselves.
+We should not wait until we have reached a breaking point to purposefully begin to take better care of ourselves.

 You may also like 17 simple ways to deal with stress and anxiety.